 Paolozzi’s designs at Tottenham Court Road capture urban industrial reality of the late Twentieth Century; cogs, pistons and wheels whirr through the station.
 Cameras, saxophones and electronics reference the music and technical shops of Soho.
 Egyptian images were inspired by the nearby British Museum, and butterflies are included as the artist’s recollection of Turkish Baths.
 The Northern line designs have a subdued use of colour, with abstract geometric designs.
 The Rotunda space features more representational imagery, a ‘running man’ Orwellian commuter, ethnographic masks and mechanical cow and chicken, a representation of modern urban life.

 Paolozzi’s public art can be seen at a number of locations around the city, including next to Pimlico station and the piazza of the British Library.
-Art on the Underground has partnered with the Whitechapel Gallery to create a map of the artist’s work around the Capital, and a major retrospective of the artist will run at the Whitechapel Gallery from February 2017.
+Art on the Underground partnered with the Whitechapel Gallery to create a map of the artist’s work around the Capital, and a major retrospective of the artist ran at the Whitechapel Gallery in 2017.